-- 1. Each Commissioner shall devote at least 15 hours per month to work on the Commission.
-Commission staff shall assist Commissioners in tracking and achieving their goals and commitments on the commission. - 2.
-The time commitment requirement is greater for Commissioners elected by their colleagues to be officers, as per "Article V-Officer Positions," below.
+- Each Commissioner shall devote at least 15 hours per month to work on the Commission.
+Commission staff shall assist Commissioners in tracking and achieving their goals and commitments on the commission. - The time commitment requirement is greater for Commissioners elected by their colleagues to be officers, as per "Article V-Officer Positions," below. - 3.
+Every six months, Commissioners shall participate in at least two different community activities, each of which lasts at least one hour.